naik-sachin/Project_Housing_prediction/README2.md

 # King County's Housing Market

-With the ongoing pandemic of COVID-19, interest rates for mortgages have dropped opening up more oppotunities, financially, for people to buy homes.
+With the ongoing pandemic of COVID-19, interest rates for mortgages have dropped which opens up many financial opportunities for people to buy homes.
 According to [Forbes](https://www.forbes.com/sites/forbesrealestatecouncil/2020/09/21/a-newfound-reality-buyers-currently-outnumber-sellers-in-housing-market/#7065905d339d), "buyers are currently outnumbering sellers [and] with so much demand and a low inventory, [seller]s are bound to make a quick sale and a higher profit."
 Now is the time to act quickly to make profits in real estate, and if you're looking into the housing market in King County, WA, save time and maximize profits by searching armed with the information provided below.

 ## The Data

-There are many characteristics of a home that affect its overall saleprice, but these characteristics individual to the home might not hold the same weights in different circumstances as seen in this chart of the data collected for the housing prices in King County below.
+There are many factors that can affect a home's overall saleprice: from the individual characteristics of the property to the surrounding community in which the property is located.
+But there is no single factor that can predict the sales price of a home; rather, it is the combination of the factors.
+Some factors also hold the same weight as other factors.
+The data represented in the heatmap below represents all the data gathered for King County's housing data from 2014-2015.

 ![hpheatmapall](images/all_data.png)

 ## What affects the sale price?

-Out of the many factors that play into pricing a home, nothing stands out better than the natural tiers of housing price brackets that occur given a certain location.
-These factors will be explored through the analysis of the followinf characteristics:
+Out of the many factors that play into pricing a home in King County, the natural tiers and distinct patterns of price brackets that are created by the location of the houses seems to be the largest contributing factor to the price of a house.
+The following factors will be explored through the analysis of the following characteristics in relation to the location of the house:

 * Price per Square-Foot
 * Distances to Points of Interest